seejohnrun/seejohnrun.github.io/_posts/2012-01-09-deprecating-methods-in-ruby.markdown

   _syntaxhighlighter_encoded: '1'
   dsq_thread_id: '533235600'
 ---
-Over time, as your libraries evolve, you ll want to deprecate methods.
-Generally, the deprecations you ll make will fit into one of three categories:
+Over time, as your libraries evolve, you'll want to deprecate methods.
+Generally, the deprecations you'll make will fit into one of three categories:
 <ol>
 	<li>Changing the name of a method to be more descriptive</li>
 	<li>Change how a certain process works to be more clear, normally as part of a shift in how people will <em>use</em> your library</li>